Boukos/cse427_finalproject/README.md

 ```
 Maven will then download all dependencies from the remote repository.
 It can take some time.
 After this step, you can close archiva.
 ### Run a test
 The default project implements a WordCount.
-First compile and packaging the project:
+First compile and package the project:
 ```bash
 mvn package
 ```